jmelanson98/jmelanson98.github.io/_pages/about.md

 Coming soon!

 {% comment %}
+Hello!
+I am a PhD student at the University of British Columbia, supervised by Professor Claire Kremen.
+My research addresses the behavioral responses (foraging, dispersal, colony productivity/turnover) of bumble bees in response to landscape-scale agricultural diversification, as well as risks/rewards associated with these behaviors (diet composition, pesticide exposure).
+Broadly speaking, I hope to learn which factors allow pollinators to persist (or not) in agricultural landscapes and how these parameters are related to land management.
+Prior to beginning my PhD at UBC, I received a B.S. in biological engineering at MIT, and enjoy using my molecular biology background to address applied ecological questions.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.